jblanken75/OSStepChartAgent/README.md

 ## What's included in the Project
 - LWC - osStepChartAgent - LWC that overrides the base Step Chart in an Omniscript and shows an Agent
+- LWC - osStepChartAgentWithSteps - Same LWC as osStepChart except this LWC inclues the out of the box step chart with a toggle to show the Agent
 - Flow - Omniscript_Step_Chart_Agent - Flow that is called from the LWC to interact with an Agent
 - Apex - OSAgentFlowInvoker - Apex Class that provides the connection between the LWC and the Flow
 - Lightning Type - OmniscriptStepChartAgentCalltheOmniscriptAssistantAgent - Used in the Omniscript_Step_Chart_Agent to retrieve responses from the Agent